efueger/framework/README.md

 ```php
 $this->trigger([Dispatch::CONTROLLER, $controller], $args, $this);
 ```
 The parameter names of these additional arguments can be aliases or service names, and if an alias is not found then it is used as the service name.
 Aliases map strings of varying characters, excluding the call separator `.`, to service names or service calls.
-A service call is prefixed by the call symbol '@' and if the plugin object is an event is is triggered and its value is returned instead.
+A service call is prefixed by the call symbol '@' and if the plugin object is an event, it is triggered and its value is returned instead.
 ```php
 return [
     'blog:create' => 'Blog\Create',